-The PVC developed and operates the Pharmacovigilance Defense Application System (PVDAS) to perform medication safety surveillance for the Military Health System.
-PVDAS is a software suite with an accompanying medical datamart that currently contains data from 2005 to the present for about 16 million patients.
+PVC developed and operates the Pharmacovigilance Defense Application System (PVDAS) to perform medication safety surveillance for the Military Healthcare System.
+PVDAS is a software suite with an accompanying medical datamart that has a data model similar to OMOP Common Data Model and currently contains data from 2005 to the present for about 16 million patients.
 PVDAS also has visualization tools closely integrated with its analytic modules.